Menu

 Orchestra History

 Coffs Harbour City Orchestra began its life in 1979 when started up by its first conductor Danny Cowan.
 Since then it has waxed and waned but continues to attract local amateurs and has recently undergone considerable expansion.
 The Orchestra has members ranging in age from teenagers to players in their seventies.
-Players are drawn from the local community encompassing not only Coffs Harbour but also Urunga, Woolgoolga, Arrawarra, Ulong and Bellingen areas.
+Players are drawn from the local community encompassing not only Coffs Harbour but also Nambucca, Urunga, Bonville, Sawtell, Woolgoolga, Mullaway, Arrawarra, Corindi, Nana Glen, Glenreagh and Bellingen areas.
 Some members drive 40-odd kilometres to practice each week.

 Orchestra Business

-The orchestra is incorporated as an association and complies with the requirements administered by the Department of Fair Trading.
+The orchestra is incorporated as an association and complies with the requirements administered by the Department of Fair Trading including an AGM of all available members.
 Business is managed by a Committee elected at the annual general meeting each March.
-The Committee meets around 6 times a year depending on requirements.
+The Committee meets around 4 times a year depending on requirements.
 Orchestra Members can ask Committee members to raise issues on their behalf and the Committee can ask orchestra members to join the discussion of particular items.

 Current Coffs Harbour City Orchestra Committee